eliabntt/Mask_RCNN_TF2/README.md

-# Mask R-CNN for object detection and instance segmentation using Keras==2.7.0 and TensorFlow==2.7.0
+# Mask R-CNN for object detection and instance segmentation using Keras==2.7.0 and TensorFlow<=2.5.0

+Note that with greater tensorflows many issues have been reported in the inference phase.

-The [Mask-RCNN-TF2.7.0-keras2.7.0](https://github.com/kamlesh364/Mask-RCNN-TF2.7.0-keras2.7.0) project edits the original [Mask_RCNN](https://github.com/matterport/Mask_RCNN) project, which only supports TensorFlow 1.0, so that it works on TensorFlow 2.7.0.
-Based on this new project, the [Mask R-CNN](https://arxiv.org/abs/1703.06870) can be trained and tested (i.e make predictions) in TensorFlow 2.7.0.
-The Mask R-CNN model generates bounding boxes and segmentation masks for each instance of an object in the image.
-It's based on Feature Pyramid Network (FPN) and a ResNet101 backbone.
+The [Mask-RCNN-TF2]() project edits the original [Mask_RCNN](https://github.com/matterport/Mask_RCNN) project and [Mask RCNN TF2.7](https://github.com/kamlesh364/Mask-RCNN-TF2.7.0-keras2.7.0).
+Based on this new project, the [Mask R-CNN](https://arxiv.org/abs/1703.06870) can be trained and tested (i.e make predictions) in TensorFlow <= 2.5.0 since 2.7.0 did not work correctly.

-Compared to the source code of the old [Mask_RCNN](https://github.com/matterport/Mask_RCNN) project, the [Mask-RCNN-TF2.7.0-keras2.8.0](https://github.com/kamlesh364/Mask-RCNN-TF2.7.0-keras2.7.0) project edits the following 2 modules:
+Compared to the source code of the old [Mask_RCNN](https://github.com/matterport/Mask_RCNN) project this edits the following 2 modules:

 1. `model.py`
 2. `utils.py`

-The [Mask-RCNN-TF2.7.0-keras2.7.0](https://github.com/kamlesh364/Mask-RCNN-TF2.7.0-keras2.7.0) project is tested against **TensorFlow 2.7.0**, **Keras 2.7.0-tf**, and **Python 3.8.10** for the following system specifications:
-1. GPU - `GeForce RTX 3060 12GiB`
-2. OS - `Ubuntu20.04`, `Windows 10` and `Windows 11`
+While adding some additional scripts in `mrcnn` folder, such as:

+1. `train[_coco].py`
+2. `test[_coco].py`
+3. `convert.py`
+4. `dataset.py`

 **Note:** `This project does not support any of the available versions of Tensorflow1.`